-The Termination Benefits or Severance Benefits clause in an executive employment agreement defines the benefits payable, if any, upon termination.
+The Effects of Termination, or Termination Benefits, clause in an Executive Employment Agreement defines the benefits payable, if any, upon the Executive's termination.
 The clauses are highly negotiated and variable.
-Typically, the clause provides for severance benefits in the event that termination occurs at the election of the company through no fault of the executive.
+Typically, the clause provides for benefits in the event that termination occurs at the election of the company through no fault of the executive.

 The parties should consider the effect of termination of all compensation and benefits payable under the agreement, including vacation, insurance and other non-cash benefits.

 Effects of Termination

 Termination without Cause, for Good Reason, Due to Disability, or Upon a Change in Control.
 If the Executive’s employment terminates Without Cause, For Good Reason, due to Disability, or upon a Change in Control, the following terms will apply: